garlicG/CutinManagerPlugin/README.md

 App links
 --

-The CUT-IN Manager has promotion area for plugins in app.
-Please [send me](mailto://ggarlicg@gmail.com) information or create a pull request if you want to add your app..
+The CUT-IN Manager has link area for plugins.
+Please [send me](mailto://cut-info@gunew.jp) information or create a pull request if you created app.

 CUT-IN Apps